 Of course you know that March 17 is St. Patrick’s Day.

 In Chicago, Illinois, they dye the river green to celebrate (photo by my son Ryan when he lived in Chicago).

 We will welcome the first day of Spring, March 20, in the northern hemisphere, with the occurrence of the vernal equinox.

-March 16 is Match Day.
+In 2023, St. Patrick’s Day is also Residency Match Day.
 No, not the kind of match you light fires with.

 It’s the day graduating medical students find out what residency program they will join through the National Resident Matching Program , which “matches” them with available positions in residencies all over the United States.

 Why should you care?
 This matching process determines who will care for our medical needs in the next 30-40 years; our family physicians, internists, pediatricians, general surgeons, obstetricians, dermatologists, psychiatrists, and the multitude of other medical specialties.
 Most doctors will continue in the same specialty their entire career, although some switch after a few or many years.

 Who will be your next doctor?
 What will your future doctor look like?
 Your doctor within the next 10-20 years is likely in medical school or a residency program in a United States medical center right now.
 Within 1-10 years, they will join the ranks of practicing physicians, while some currently in practice will change…Keep reading

 March 30 has been designated National Doctor’s Day in the United States.
 You may not have heard of a day to honor doctors.

 The first Doctors’ Day observance was March 30, 1933, in Winder, Georgia.
 The idea came from a doctor’s wife, Eudora Brown Almond, and the date was the anniversary of the first use of general anesthetic in surgery(although several other dates also claim that distinction.)